Grant-Giesbrecht/DDF/README.md

   * Descriptions are still optional, but instead of appearing at the end of a line, they must appear below the variable names.
 Descriptions for multiple variables are separated by question marks.
 If one variable in the vertical block has a description, all must have descriptions, although they can be left blank by not putting text after the question mark.
   * Only one vertical variable statement may be present in each vertical block.
 However, the the single variable statement may define multiple variables (as shown in example below)
+  * Comments can appear in a vertical variable statement both after a line or on an individual line.

+#### Matrices of different lengths in same vertical block:
+Matrices with different lengths can be stored in the same vertical block, but they must be saved in a specific order.
+The issue arrives because data elements do not need to be 'aligned' with their variable names, titles, descriptions, etc., instead the KV file just recognizes whitespace separating elements.
+This means it couldn't recognize a 'gap' for the 2nd matrix if an element is present for the 3rd+ element because it would perceive the 3rd element as the 2nd.
+The result is the following rules:
+  * The matrices in a vertical block must be arranged from longest to shortest.
+  * A matrix can't skip an element on one row and resume listing elements later.
+All elements must be on consecutive rows until all data have been listed.

 Syntax format:
   * Line 1: `<type-var-1> <type-var-2> ... <type-var-n>` Declare types.